HackYourFuture-CPH/JavaScript/JavaScript1/Week1/homework.md

 1. Watch: [What is programming](https://www.khanacademy.org/computing/computer-programming/programming/intro-to-programming/v/programming-intro) Just watch the 2 min video, you do not have to do the entire JavaScript course (It could be useful later on though).

 ## Step 2: Javascript warm up part one
-In sports its important to warm up before you start a workout session.
-This gets the muscles ready and also prepares you mentally.
-With coding its the same, just here the muscle is your brain!
-So lets get started with some warm up exercises: On freeCodeCamp.com please do the [Basic JavaScript](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript) exercises up and until the **"Shopping List"** exercise (there are some topics we did not cover but you can do it).
+Lets get started with some warm up exercises: On freeCodeCamp.com please do the [Basic JavaScript](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript) exercises up and until the **"Shopping List"** exercise (there are some topics we did not cover but you can do it).

+Please add your freecodecamp username as answer for this exercise!

 ## Step 3: Javascript warm up part two
 1. Write a `console.log` statement saying "Hello World!" for each language that you know.